Norton Canes services

-Norton Canes Services is a Motorway Service Station on the M6 Toll, in the village of Norton Canes near the towns of Brownhills, Cannock, and Walsall, in Staffordshire, England.
+Norton Canes services is a motorway service area on the M6 Toll, in the village of Norton Canes near the towns of Brownhills, Cannock, and Walsall, in Staffordshire, England.
 It is operated by Roadchef, which has a 25-year lease on the site.
 The company also uses the site as its head office.

 History

 Opened on 9 March 2004, the 68 acre site the site was announced as featuring table service in the restaurant during the evening and free screen washes in the petrol station during quiet periods.
 It has been described as having "the look of a Scandinavian airport lounge".
 At opening, the service area produced 200 jobs for the local area.

 The 2019 Motorway Services User Survey found that Norton Canes had the highest customer satisfaction of motorway services in the UK.

 Location

 Norton Canes services is located on the M6 Toll between junctions T6 and T7, and is positioned so that it can be accessed before reaching the main toll plaza in either direction.
 It is a single-sided site, unlike a large majority of other service areas which have separate facilities for each direction.
 For this reason it is possible to do a U-turn at the services; however, it is not possible to avoid the toll in that way.